-Dispersion Technology, Inc. was established in 1996 by Philip Goetz, its Chairman and Dr. Andrei Dukhin, its President (see biography article:
+Dispersion Technology, Inc. was established in 1996 by Philip Goetz, its former Chairman (retired), and Dr. Andrei Dukhin, its current CEO

 Scientific instrumentation for heterogeneous system characterization is a major business area.
-DTI has developed and is currently marketing a family of instruments based on ultrasound for characterizing particle size distribution, zeta potential, rheology, solid content, porosity, in concentrated dispersions such as CMP slurries, nano-dispersions, ceramic slurries, battery slurries, cements, pharmaceutical emulsions, etc, and in porous bodies.
+DTI has developed and is currently marketing a family of instruments for characterizing particle size distribution, zeta potential, rheology, solid content, porosity, mon-aqueous conductivity, and surfactant content in concentrated dispersions such as CMP slurries, nano-dispersions, ceramic slurries, battery slurries, cements, pharmaceutical emulsions, porous bodies, etc.

 These instruments are protected with 7 USA patents.
-Our participation in ISO lead to issuing a Standard on Acoustic particle sizing and Standard on zeta potential measurement.
-We have 2 editions of a scientific book published in the leading publishing house for science literature – Elsevier.
+Our participation in ISO lead to issuing 3 Standards on Acoustic particle sizing and 2 Standards on zeta potential measurement.
+We have 3 editions of a scientific book published in the leading publishing house for science literature – Elsevier.
 We have published several reviews and dozens of scientific papers.
-Our customers have published 56 scientific papers representing results obtained with our instruments.
+Our customers have published over 100 scientific papers representing results obtained with our instruments.

-We have about 500 instruments installed in the USA, Japan, Taiwan, Germany, Canada, Netherlands, UK, South Korea, Singapore, Brazil, China, Thailand, Malaysia, India, Russia, Lithuania, Finland, Austria, Swiss, Italy, Spain, France, Check Rep., England, Mexico, Columbia, Kuwait, Australia, South Africa.
+We have over 700 instruments installed in the USA, Japan, Taiwan, Germany, Canada, Netherlands, UK, South Korea, Singapore, Brazil, China, Thailand, Malaysia, India, Russia, Lithuania, Finland, Austria, Swiss, Italy, Spain, France, Check Rep., England, Mexico, Columbia, Kuwait, Australia, South Africa, Saudi Arabia, and Kuwait.

 DT occupies about 3,000 square feet of office and laboratory space in Bedford Hills, NY.
 We are located within walking distance of the Bedford Hills Train station, a convenient one hour from New York City by train.
 A Holiday Inn is located within walking distance to accommodate overnight guests and several good restaurants and coffee shops are within a short walk.

 Our physical chemistry laboratory is used for customer demonstrations as well as applications work related to marketing these acoustic instruments.
-Our physical-chemical laboratory contains everything for characterizing colloidal systems including hoods, glassware, heaters, stirrers, balances, pH meters, high power sonicators, centrifuge, high temperature oven, microscopes, viscometers, reometers, pyncnometers, microelectrophoresis instruments, etc.
+It contains everything for characterizing colloidal systems including hoods, glassware, heaters, stirrers, balances, pH meters, high power sonicators, centrifuge, high temperature oven, microscopes, viscometers, reometers, pyncnometers, microelectrophoresis instruments, etc.

 We have a small prototype shop useful for experimenting with new designs, including such items as drill presses, bandsaw, grinder, as well as the normal complement of hand tools.